CenturyLinkCloud/PublicKB/Cloud Application Manager/Core Concepts/architecture-components.md

 ### CAM Agents

+All communication between CAM agents (EB or Watcher) and the CAM services must utilize the TLS protocol.
+Minimum supported version is TLS 1.2.

+#### Application Lifecycle Editor (EB Agent)

-Are responsible of execute event scripts in virtual machines deployed using script boxes and return their execution results.
-Also provide to backend network information about virtual machine regularly to inform user about virtual machine availability.
+The EB agent is responsible for executing event scripts in virtual machines deployed using script boxes and return their execution results.
+The agent also regularly provides information to the CAM backend about the virtual machine to inform user about virtual machine availability.

-Agent is bootstrapped and installed, in each virtual machine registered in CAM, making use of diverse execution mechanisms provided by public and private cloud providers. i.e. in AWS cloud init is used for download and install it.
+The EB Agent is bootstrapped and installed in each virtual machine registered in CAM, making use of diverse execution mechanisms provided by public and private cloud providers. i.e. Cloud Init, Python, .net, etc. The version of these execution mechanisms must support TLS 1.2 or newer.

-Cloud Application Manager agent is written in python and it requires in linux machines to have python installed, and at least version 2.7.x to work properly.
+The EB agent is written in python and it requires, in linux machines, that they have python installed, minimum version 2.7.x, to work properly.

 Agents require outbound connectivity to [https://cam.ctl.io](https://cam.ctl.io) to be able to call back and communicate results and request more work to be done on its virtual machine.

 Cloud Application Manager agent supports proxy configuration to call back when it's deployed in constrained/secured environments.

+### MSA Monitoring (Watcher Agent)

+The Watcher agents are deployed to each CAM registered VM that is under management.
+The deployment of the Watcher agent is initiated on any new CAM registered VM running a manageable OS (RHEL 6&7, CentOS 6&7, Ubuntu 14, 16 & 18, Windows 2k08R2, 2k12 and 2k16).

+The Watcher agent executes scripts (checks) on workloads and provides the results to the Monitoring infrastructure within CenturyLink.

+The Monitoring infrastructure provides a [repository of checks](https://watcher.ctl.io/docs/check_types/) that may be applicable to agents, stores metric data from checks and processes check results to identify actionable events.

+Agents require outbound connectivity to [https://cam.ctl.io](https://cam.ctl.io) and https://\*.watcher.ctl.io to be able to call back and communicate results and request more work to be done on its virtual machine.
+The Watcher agent utilizes ports 80, 443 and 5671 which must be allowed outbound access.

+Secure, public internet connections are used for the transfer of metric data between the agent and the Monitoring infrastructure via TLS 1.2.
+Network transactions are initiated by the agent and outbound only.

 ### Websockets